 Multiple objective optimization captures the intrinsic compromises among possibly conflicting objectives.
 To illustrate, in the present context we consider the pair of criteria $\xi_2(n)$ (1) and $\xi_1(n)$ (2).
-A gene that maximizes ξ_2 and minimizes ξ_1 over all genes would be a very attractive gene indeed.
+A gene that maximizes $\xi_2$ and minimizes $\xi_1$ over all genes would be a very attractive gene indeed.
 Unfortunately, such an extreme of optimality is seldom attained with multiple criteria.
 A more common case is illustrated in Fig. 1.a.
 It should be obvious to the reader that gene A is "better" than gene C because both criteria are higher for A than for C. However it is not as straightforward to specify a preference between A, B and D. Multi-criteria ranking uses the "non-dominated" property as a way to establish such a preference relation.
 A and B are said to be non-dominated because improvement of one criterion in going from A to B corresponds to degradation of the other criterion.
 All the genes which are non-dominated constitute a curve which is called the Pareto front.
 A second Pareto front is obtained by stripping off points on the first front and computing the Pareto front of the remaining points.
 This process can be repeated to define a third front and so on.
 A gene that lies on the k-th Pareto front will be said to be at "Pareto depth" k.

 Figure 1: a).
-A, B, C are non-dominated genes in the dual criteria plane where ξ_1 is to be minimized and ξ_2 is to be maximized.
-Genes A, B, and C are at Pareto depth 1 while gene C is at Pareto depth 2. b).
-Successive Pareto fronts in dual criteria plane (o : first Pareto front, : second Pareto front, + : third Pareto front).
+A, B, D are non-dominated genes in the dual criteria plane where $\xi_1$ is to be minimized and $\xi_2$ is to be maximized.
+Genes A, B, and D are at Pareto depth 1 while gene C is at Pareto depth 2. b).
+Successive Pareto fronts in dual criteria plane (o : first Pareto front, \ : second Pareto front, + : third Pareto front).

 Figure 2: a).
 Pareto front contains a single gene, b).
 Pareto front contains all genes.
+In a) linear ordering exists and a single gene (optimum) dominates the others.
+In b) no non-trivial partial ordering exists and there is only one Pareto front.

 In rare cases the Pareto front consists of a single gene (see Fig. 2.a).
 At the opposite extreme, there are cases where the Pareto front consists of the entire set of genes (see Fig. 2.b).
 It can be shown that as the number of criteria increases the Pareto front becomes less and less discriminatory, e.g. for an infinite number of criteria it consists of the entire set of genes.
 In practical cases where only a few criteria are used there are multiple Pareto fronts each consisting of many genes.
-We illustrate in Fig. 3 where we show the scatterplot of the criteria $\{(\xi_1(n),\xi_2(n))\}{n=1}^N$ defined in (1) and (2) for all genes probe responses extracted from microarrays in the mouse retina aging experiment.
+We illustrate in Fig. 3 where we show the scatterplot of the criteria $\{(\xi_1(n),\xi_2(n))\}{n=1}^N$ defined in (1) and (2) for all gene probe responses extracted from microarrays in the mouse retina aging experiment.
 As in [13] we call this scatterplot the multicriterion scattergram.
-For this set of data, Fig. 3 shows the first Pareto front as lying on the left-upper boundary of the multicriterion scattergram.
+For this set of data, Fig. 3 shows the first

+Pareto front as lying on the left-upper boundary of the multicriterion scattergram.